JuliaData/Feather.jl/README.md

 | [![][docs-stable-img]][docs-stable-url] [![][docs-latest-img]][docs-latest-url] | [![][travis-img]][travis-url] [![][appveyor-img]][appveyor-url] [![][codecov-img]][codecov-url] |

-## Project Status
+## ⚠ Project Status
-**NOTE:** Feather V1 has been deprecated by Apache Arrow in favor of Feather V2, which is just the Arrow IPC format written to disk.
-A complete rewrite of Arrow.jl is actively being worked on which will support reading and writing Feather V2..
-Currently Feather V2 will not be recognized as a valid feather file by this package.
+Feather.jl reads an older feather format now known as "Feather v1".
+The current standard, Feather v2, is simply the [apache arrow](https://arrow.apache.org/) format written to disk.
+As such, you're probably looking for [Arrow.jl](https://github.com/JuliaData/Arrow.jl) which will allow you to read and write Feather v2, but not feather v1.
+We suggest that you upgrade any data you might have in the v1 format to v2 using this package together with Arrow.jl, or with [`pyarrow`](https://pypi.org/project/pyarrow/) which maintains support for the legacy feather format.

-The package is tested against Julia `1.0`, `1.1`, and `1.2` on Linux, OS X, and Windows.
+Please note that the maintainers of this package have moved on to the new format, so it is unlikely to receive updates and there may not be anyone available to review PR's.

 ## Installation